Cantara/SourceCodePortal/Docker/README.md

-Docker image for running ConfigService.
+Docker image for running SourceCode Dashboard Portal.
 =======================================
 This image will by default pack the latest ConfigService jar file (SNAPSHOT).
---build-arg DOCKER_TAG=ConfigService-0.5.1 may be used to pack a specific release-version.
+--build-arg DOCKER_TAG=SourceCodePortal-0.5.1 may be used to pack a specific release-version.
 The format matches the git tag format.
 The curl logic may be replaced by simple copies to get local jar-files into the image locally.

 Building with latest SNAPSHOT version